IO500/io500/README-ISC20.txt

    $ ./io500.sh config-minimal.ini
    This will then automatically create a TAR file for upload.

-4) Submit the TAR file together with the batch file to *TODO*
+4) Submit the TAR file together with system-information.txt and the batch file via the submission page.